Microsoft Surface Laptop 2 review: The sequel is better than the original

 Part of what makes the Laptop 2 so appealing is its keyboard, which is swathed in Microsoft's soft Alcantara fabric.
 I'm not sure if it'll show signs of wear over time, but so far it has stood up to sweat better than other keyboards.
 If it does get dirty, you can clean it with some fabric soap and a wet cloth.

-The keys themselves are not only well-spaced and comfortable to type on, but also quieter than before.
+The keys themselves are not only well-spaced and comfortable to type on but also quieter than before.
 The sound is muffled, as if Microsoft stuffed a cushion under each button.
-This isn't a significant improvement, but nice to have when you want to get work done without bothering your neighbors.
+This isn't a significant improvement, but it's nice to have when you want to get work done without bothering your neighbors.

 I was also impressed by the Laptop 2's glass-covered trackpad.
 It's smooth, responsive, roomy and frankly, a joy to use.
-I switched between virtual desktops and apps with three-finger swipes, scrolled with two fingers and zoomed in on pictures without lag or running out of room.
+I switched between virtual desktops and apps with three-finger swipes, scrolled with two fingers, and zoomed in on pictures without lag or running out of room.
 Other PC companies should take note: This is how you make a good touchpad.

 Performance and battery life

 The original Laptop shipped with Windows 10 S, which ultimately held back that machine's potential.
 Microsoft subsequently made it possible to upgrade to the full version at no extra charge, but you'd still have to install the OS manually.
 This time around, Microsoft thankfully went with Windows 10 Home, unshackling the notebook from its limited app selection.
 Our review unit has an eighth-generation Intel Core i5 CPU with 8GB of RAM and a 256GB SSD, which was plenty powerful for most of my daily workflow.
-That usually involves dozens of browser tabs for research and writing, as well as Faststone Photo Resizer for batch converting and watermarking.
+That usually involves dozens of browser tabs for research and writing, as well as FastStone Photo Resizer for batch converting and watermarking.

-The Laptop 2 took about 11 seconds to batch convert a set of ten photos, which is in line with other eighth-gen Core i5 machines I've tested.
-Its performance on benchmarks like PCMark, Geekbench 4 and 3DMark fall within range of similarly specced PCs as well and indeed beat the original Laptop, though not by much.
+The Laptop 2 took about 11 seconds to batch convert a set of 10 photos, which is in line with other eighth-gen Core i5 machines I've tested.
+Its performance on benchmarks like PCMark, Geekbench 4 and 3DMark falls within range of similarly specced PCs as well and indeed beat the original Laptop, though not by much.

 |PCMark 7